 - Form B – Print out and submit via hard copy.

-Note: Multiple Attachment 11 (Form B) –not required for investor applications if prospective QMCC has a current Form B on file with Commerce and is less than 30 days old.
+Note: Multiple Attachment 11 (Form B) – not required for investor applications if prospective QMCC has a current Form B on file with Commerce.

 - Completed applications with all attachments will be accepted at the Commerce (ATTN: Tax Incentives) offices located at World Trade Center, 401 East Pratt Street, 17th Floor, Baltimore, MD 21202.